eamodeorubio/explore-the-todo-list-app/README.md

 The core of the application code is fully unit tested.
 Furthermore there exists end to end integration tests for most of the use cases scenarios of the application.
 I didn't use any fancy BDD framework, but just Jasmine and PhantomJS.

-The tests are integrated in a build script and generate JUnit XML report files, so I hope it will be easy to integrate with a CI server in the future.
+The tests are integrated in a [GruntJS](http://gruntjs.com/) build script and generate JUnit XML report files, so I hope it will be easy to integrate with others CI servers in the future.

 If you have never seen TDD in practice in a full rich internet application, I hope this project helps you to illustrate how to apply TDD in a web application based in javascript and HTML5.

+In this branch (cuke) of the project I'm using CucumberJS and ZombieJS to drive the BDD.
+In the master branch I use Karma, Mocha and jQuery to do acceptance test using several real browsers.

 Build
 =====

+The project build is based on [GruntJS](http://gruntjs.com/) and I'm using several plugins for Grunt (have a look at package.json)

 Standalone build
 ----------------